athertahir/aws/Episode_1/Introduction to IAM.md

 You are now able to see an Amazon EC2 instance because you have Read Only permissions.
 However, you will not be able to make any changes to Amazon EC2 resources.

 ** If you cannot see an Amazon EC2 instance, then your Region may be incorrect.
-In the top-right of the screen, pull-down the Region menu and select the region that you noted at the start of the lab (eg **Oregon**).
+In the top-right of the screen, pull-down the Region menu and select the region that you noted at the start of the lab (eg **Ohio**).

 ![](./region-user-2.png)